matdave/modxbuddy/core/components/modxbuddy/docs/readme.txt

 # MODX Buddy

-MODX Buddy is a tool to help with setup, security and performance of your site.
+MODX Buddy is a tool to help with setup security and performance of your site.

 ## Features